 Ensure all your car papers – vehicle insurance, car registration documents and emission certificates are updated and in place when you start your road trip.
 In addition to the same, you will also, need to factor in additional documents that might be required if you are taking a cross border road trip or a restricted area one.
 For Nepal, we needed all of the above as well as an ID proof of the driver to get us border permits.
 For Ladakh, we required Inner Line Permits for we were traveling very close to the Indian borders.

 A prior research as I suggested in the first travel tip, will throw enough light on what will be required on a trip.
-Another option is to just chat with the team on ScoutMyTrip website to understand what may be needed.

 6) Pitstops & Detours